@darthcav/ts-http-server

 realm: process.env["KEYCLOAK_REALM"] ?? "",

-clientId: process.env["KEYCLOAK_CLIENT_ID"] ?? "",
+clientId: process.env["KEYCLOAK_CLIENT_ID"] ?? "", // verified as the token audience

 }